 “The U.S. organic market is experiencing strong expansion, with organic food and farming continuing to gain in popularity.
 Consumers are making the correlation between what we eat and our health, and that knowledge is spurring heightened consumer interest in organic products,” said Laura Batcha, executive director and CEO of OTA.

-OTA’s Organic Industry Survey, conducted and produced by Nutrition Business Journal, included responses from more than 200 companies, providing information on revenues reported, sales growth, revenue by product and sales channel breakdowns.
+OTA’s Organic Industry Survey, conducted and produced by Nutrition Business Journal, includes responses from over 200 companies, providing information on revenues reported, sales growth, revenue by product, and sales channel breakdowns.

 Organic food sales in 2013, at $32.3 billion, accounted for roughly 92% of the total organic sales.
 Non-food organic products—including flowers, fiber, household products and pet food—are currently a very small part of the total organic market, but are making quick in-roads.
 Sales of non-food organic products, at almost $2.8 billion, have jumped nearly eight-fold since 2002, and have almost doubled in market share.

 A niche industry in the huge food sector just a decade ago, consumer purchases of organic food first broke through the $30 billion mark in 2012 and now account for more than 4% of the $760 billion annual food sales in the U.S. More telling, the growth rate of organic food sales, which has averaged almost 10% every year since 2010, has dwarfed the average annual growth of just over 3% in total food sales during that same period.

 A product breakdown of the organic food sector shows that the fruit and vegetable category continue to lead the sector with $11.6 billion in sales, up 15%.
 With more than 10% of the fruits and vegetables sold in the U.S. now organic, the $1.5 billion in new sales of organic fruits and vegetable represented 46% of the organic sector’s $3.3 billion in new dollars.